bvarnai/drs/README.md

 **Relation to Git**

 `drs` uses Git as a minimalistic database.
 Commands like `drs-put`, `drs-get` are integrated as Git aliases and organized around producer/customer concept.
 Producer is usually a build job on CI, the consumer can be a human tester or a regression test job for example.
-Most workflow tasks (except `git init`) are covered with `drs` commands, therefore users don't have to know Git much.
+Most workflow tasks (except `git init, tag`) are covered with `drs` commands, therefore users don't have to know Git much.
 For more details see [Differences to Git](#differences-to-git)

 ## Table of contents